Dongzhu Xu

 Biography

-Dongzhu Xu is a PhD candidate in Development Studies at SOAS, University of London.
-His doctoral research looks at the political economy of mineral wealth and poverty in the Democratic Republic of Congo (DRC), focusing in particular on resource-for-infrastructure arrangements and Chinese investment in the Copper–Cobalt Belt.
-He is interested in why decades of large-scale copper and cobalt extraction, together with substantial external financing, have not translated into sustained poverty reduction.
+His doctoral research examines the political economy of mineral wealth and poverty in the Democratic Republic of Congo (DRC), with a particular focus on resource-for-infrastructure arrangements and Chinese investment in the Copper–Cobalt Belt.
+He is especially interested in why decades of large-scale copper and cobalt extraction, combined with substantial external financing, have failed to generate sustained poverty reduction.

 Key publications